Nexus-TYF/WBMatrix/test/WBAES/WBMatrix/README.md

 # White-box AES

-An implementation of Chow et al.'s [white-box AES](https://link.springer.com/chapter/10.1007/3-540-36492-7_17) and it's performance test built by WBMatrix library.
+An implementation of Chow et al.'s [white-box AES](https://link.springer.com/chapter/10.1007/3-540-36492-7_17) and its performance test built by WBMatrix library.

 ## Build